 - 7.1.1 In the Community Improvement District Act of 2009, codified as amended at K.S.A.
 2015 Supp.
 12-6a26 et seq. ("the Act"), the Kansas legislature created community improvement districts as an economic development tool to assist cities with economic development, by providing a means, through the imposition of special assessments and/or a CID sales tax within the CID, inter alia, to finance certain public and private improvements within the CID.
-It is the policy of the City to consider petitions seeking the establishment of CIDS in order to promote economic development within the City. - 7.1.2 It is the policy of the City that no CID shall be created, except: (a) where the petitioner(s) construct(s) or install(s) all of the improvements at no cost to the City -- on a "pay-as-you-go" financing basis -- and agrees to be reimbursed later for certain public improvement costs from special assessments levied and collected within the CID, from revenues received from CID sales tax collected within the CID, or from a combination of both sources; or (b) where the City constructs or finances the construction or installation of all or a portion of the improvements through the issuance of special obligation bonds, which bonds shall be made payable from special assessments levied and collected within the CID, from revenues received from CID sales tax collected within the CID, from special assessments levied and collected within the CID, from revenues received from CID sales tax collected within the CID, from revenues received from CID sales tax collected within the CID, from revenues received from CID sales tax collected within the CID, from revenues received from CID sales tax collected within the CID, from revenues received from CID sales tax collected within the CID, or from a combination of both sources. - 7.1.3 It is the policy of the City that no CID shall be created unless the proposed project involves redevelopment or infill development. - 7.1.4 It is also the policy of the City that CID revenue shall only be used to finance public improvements.
+It is the policy of the City to consider petitions seeking the establishment of CIDS in order to promote economic development within the City. - 7.1.2 It is the policy of the City that no CID shall be created, except: (a) where the petitioner(s) construct(s) or install(s) all of the improvements at no cost to the City -- on a "pay-as-you-go" financing basis -- and agrees to be reimbursed later for certain public improvement costs from special assessments levied and collected within the CID, from revenues received from CID sales tax collected within the CID, or from a combination of both sources; or (b) where the City constructs or finances the construction or installation of all or a portion of the improvements through the issuance of special obligation bonds, which bonds shall be made payable from special assessments levied and collected within the CID, from revenues received from CID sales tax collected within the CID, or from a combination of both sources. - 7.1.3 It is the policy of the City that no CID shall be created unless the proposed project involves redevelopment or infill development. - 7.1.4 It is also the policy of the City that CID revenue shall only be used to finance public improvements.
 However, at the discretion of the Governing Body, the City may, as exceptions to the foregoing, authorize: - (a) the expenditure of CID revenues to finance certain private external building or site improvements that benefit the City and that are beyond that which the City normally requires in similar projects, e.g., enhanced landscaping, enhanced architectural features, extra public amenities, etc. In those cases, the CID revenue shall finance only those portions of the external building or site improvements that are beyond that which the City normally requires in similar projects. - (b) the expenditure of CID revenues to finance the entire project, or any portion of the project, if the project involves certain amenities and facilities that promote and support the culture of the community or tourism, or both, even if they are wholly or partially private improvements.